garrandall/popular-music-data/tracks/writing-on-the-wall-french-montana-post-malone-cardi-b-rvssian.md

-Got a lil' mama in my telephone, she jumpin' all up on me yo (Ayy) Hoes all in my section, I don't want 'em, kick them bitches out like "Vamanos" (Ayy, ayy, ayy) We can work it out, lil' mama, all we need is just a little cardio (Ayy) Yeah, she the type of woman if we cannot do it, I will catch a body for (Ooh yeah, yeah) Call my accountant, bought my bitch new Beamer, she whip 7-Series, yeah (Ooh yeah, yeah) I spend whatever, girl, I do whatever to show you I'm serious (Ooh yeah, yeah) That sound familiar, they just talkin' shit because they feel inferior Ooh yeah, that's just how we go
+Got a lil' mama in my telephone, she jumpin' all up on me yo (Ayy) Hoes all in my section, I don't want 'em, kick them bitches out like "Vamanos" (Ayy, ayy, ayy) We can work it out, lil' mama, all we need is just a little cardio (Ayy) Yeah, she the type of woman if we cannot do it, I will catch a body for (Ohyeah, yeah) Call my accountant, bought my bitch new Beamer, she whip 7-Series, yeah (Ohyeah, yeah) I spend whatever, girl, I do whatever to show you I'm serious (Ohyeah, yeah) That sound familiar, they just talkin' shit because they feel inferior Ohyeah, that's just how we go

 You see the writing on the wall
 Hold onto me and I'ma hold ya